 The motion shall contain certification that the attorney has personally spoken with opposing counsel, or has made diligent attempts to contact opposing counsel, in an effort to resolve the disputed issue(s) and recite opposing counsel’s position prior to requesting an emergency hearing.

 The motion shall be accompanied by a cover letter that must include an estimate of the amount of hearing time required.
 The Judge will review the motion to determine whether an expedited hearing is necessary.

-Once the Clerk has entered the Default, the Final Judgment of Possession may be emailed to the JA.
+Once the Clerk has entered the Default, the Final Judgment of Possession may be emailed to the Judicial Assistant.
 Hard copies are not necessary.
 Once signed, the Judicial Assistant will scan and email them back.
-If an answer is filed, the Court will review the response and determine whether a hearing is warranted.
+If a response is filed, the Court will review the response and determine whether a hearing is warranted.
 If a hearing is required, the Judicial Assistant will schedule the hearing and notify all parties.

 All motions for Rehearing, Reconsideration or for New Trial must be filed with the Clerk and a copy submitted directly to the Judge.
 After review, the Judge will determine whether a hearing is necessary.

 Stipulations for substitution of counsel must include the signature of the client signifying his/her consent to the substitution of counsel.

 Criminal Pretrial Conferences can be continued two times without the need for the Defense Attorney to appear provided that the Defense Attorney has filed with the Clerk the Pretrial Conference Request Form prior to the scheduled Pretrial Conference.
 Do not send the completed forms to the Judicial Assistant.
 Forms are available via direct download and in the courtroom.
 An attorney can hand this form to the Clerk at the Pretrial Conference and the attorney may then leave without waiting for the Court to call his or her case.